aws-samples/mirrormaker2-msk-migration/README.md

     During the migration you will use an MSK cluster for storing the replicated topic data.
 You can use [this blog](https://aws.amazon.com/blogs/big-data/best-practices-for-right-sizing-your-apache-kafka-clusters-to-optimize-performance-and-cost/) to help with right sizing your cluster and understanding cluster costs.

+### How can I fine-tune the replication settings?

+Issues which Delhivery and Amdoc ran into as result of frequent ACL / Config sync

+### My replication latency is high, what do I do?

+### How does scaling work in Kafka  Connect?
+How should I size the ECS tasks and `tasks.max` setting?
+* Questions about scaling horizontally * Questions about number of tasks

+### What metrics should I monitor to understand the health of Kafka Connect / MirrorMaker2?
+* What metrics to monitor